dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 > [!NOTE]
 > You can inject a base URL and/or a HTTP client into the API client.
 The best practice is to always [reuse the HttpClient](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).

-You can now start implementing your API into client projects.

 ### Other ways to generate client code

-You can generate the code in other ways, more suited to your workflow:
+You can generate the client code in other ways, more suited to your workflow:

 * [MSBuild](https://www.nuget.org/packages/NSwag.MSBuild/)